 What temperature do you roast vegetables?

 Cooking too low and slow and the vegetables will end up mushy.
 Cooking at too high of a temperature will burn the vegetables.
 350-375 is a good temp for roasting vegetables.

-Crowding the pan with vegetables pushed up next to each other or arranged in will steam the vegetables rather than roast.
+Crowding the pan with vegetables pushed up next to each other or arranged in will steam the vegetables rather than roast them.
 Vegetables give off moisture and if there is no room for the moisture to escape you end up with soggy vegetables

 - Sheet Pans – I use this jelly roll pan from Nordicware.
 I have a small oven, and it fits perfectly, so I own two, and they are a must-have in my kitchen.
 If you don't have a sheet pan a 12-inch cast-iron skillet works great, just be sure not to crown the veggies.

 - Parchment Paper – I keep the precut and roll on hand at all times.